rqlite/rqlite/README.md

 ## Security
 You can learn about securing access, and restricting users' access, to rqlite [here](https://github.com/rqlite/rqlite/blob/master/doc/SECURITY.md).

+## Projects using rqlite
+If you are using rqlite in a project, please generate a pull request to add it to this list.
+* [OpenMarket](https://github.com/openmarket/openmarket) - A free, decentralized bitcoin-based marketplace.

 ## Pronunciation?
 How do I pronounce rqlite?
 For what it's worth I pronounce it "ree-qwell-lite".